 “I joined Reach Academy as a Tutor Fellow in 2013 having graduated from the University of Southampton.
 I supported pupils in Maths and Science and it confirmed that I wanted to become a teacher.
 As soon as I heard about Reach Academy I knew I wanted to be a part of the team that was going to prove that a child’s socio-economic background does not have to limit their academic successes and life prospects.

-I am now training to teach at Reach as part of the Schools Direct programme.
-I knew from very early last year that I wanted to stay and train at Reach as I felt aligned with the school’s mission.
-I have enjoyed building strong and lasting relationships with our pupils.
-I love the fact that we are a small school and believe that these strong relationships enable staff to have a huge impact on the pupils.
+Tyler trained at Reach as part of the Schools Direct programme.
 In the coming years I look forward to the age gap between our primary and secondary pupils closing; I would love to be able to teach a cohort of pupils who have been at Reach since the age of 4 – it will be an exciting challenge!”